Willamette's College of Law offers a General LLM with six concentration options.

 The Admission Committee determines admission to the LLM Program.
 The committee reviews each application individually, ensuring the fair appraisal of each applicant's file.
 Offers will be extended to eligible applicants on the basis of several factors, including law school record, proof of English proficiency if relevant, written recommendations, and professional accomplishments.

 When to Apply

 Applications are reviewed and decisions made on a rolling basis, and applications will be accepted as long as there is seat availability.
-For best consideration, prospective students are encouraged to apply as early as they are ready.
+For best consideration, prospective students are encouraged to apply as early as possible.